DDoS/Golite/doc/milestone2.md

 Short variable declarations will result in at least one new identifier being declared in the current context.
 The type-checker ensures that at least one identifier on the left-hand side has not been declared by looking up the identifier in the current context.
 If this condition is met and all of the expressions on the right-hand side are well-typed, then all previously undeclared identifiers are declared in the current context.

 #### Statements

-Empty statement, `continue` and  `break` are trivially well-typed, and are handled by overriding the standard visitor methods in `AnalysisAdapter` with blank method stubs.
+Empty statement, `continue` and  `break` are trivially well-typed, and are handled by overriding the standard visitor methods in `AnalysisAdapter` an empty method.

 Return statements with an expression result in the expression being evaluated and its type being compared with that of the enclosing function in the context.
 If the types are the same then the